-Ryan Lean is an associate with Keesal, Young & Logan in its Long Beach office.
+Ryan Lean is a shareholder with Keesal, Young & Logan in its Long Beach office.
 His practice includes a broad range of civil litigation in state and federal court and before the Financial Industry Regulatory Authority (FINRA).

 In his securities practice, Ryan has defended financial services firms, registered representatives, and corporate executives in judicial and arbitration proceedings involving allegations of fraud, unsuitability, breach of fiduciary duty, breach of contract, and violation of federal and state securities laws.
 Ryan’s experience includes the defense of claims involving publicly-traded equities and options, private equity funds and other alternative investments, tenant-in-common interests and various other investments, often involving high net worth investors.
 He has also represented registered representatives in expungement proceedings before FINRA and in state court, and has assisted financial services firms in regulatory proceedings before FINRA and the SEC.

 Ryan also represents financial services firms in employment matters involving wrongful termination, defamation, and breach of contract disputes.
 He has also represented mortgage banking clients in state and federal court, including bankruptcy court.
 His mortgage banking practice includes the defense of origination and servicing claims involving individual lending transactions, including allegations of fraud, wrongful foreclosure, unfair business practices, promised or failed loan modifications, RESPA, TILA, FDCPA, and other state and federal consumer protection laws.
 Ryan’s practice also includes professional liability litigation, including legal malpractice claims and claims against insurance brokers and agents.